PavanBhat17/MobileMSK-Assignments/README.md

 # MobileMSK-Assignments
-This repository contains assignments from my summer internship at MobileMSK LLC
+This repository contains assignments from my summer internship at MobileMSK LLC henceforth